robmroy/bandvamp/Production_ReadMe.md

 ## Features
 ### User Authentication
-Secure user authentication using BCrypt.
+The app has secure user authentication, using Rails and BCrypt.
 A user can sign up as an artist or a fan.
 The 'sign up' button in the header brings up a modal, rather than making the user leave whatever page they're visiting.

 ### Splash Page